XenitAB/xenitab.github.io/docs/xks/operator-guide/blast-radius.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-As part of ourTterraform pipelines at Xenit we use something called OPA Blast Radius to make sure that we don't do to big changes during a single commit and don't remove needed infrastructure by mistake.
+As part of ourTterraform pipelines at Xenit we use something called OPA Blast Radius to make sure that we do not do to big changes during a single commit and do not remove needed infrastructure by mistake.

 ## Workflow